MicrosoftDocs/bot-docs/articles/what-is-new-archive.md

 Welcome to the November 2020 release of the Bot Framework SDK.
 There are a number of updates in this version that we hope you will like; some of the key highlights include:

-- [Documentation](#documentation-updates): improvements to existing documentation, including READMEs for the code and samples repositories.
+- [Documentation](#documentation-updates): improvements to existing documentation, including `README` files for the code and samples repositories.
 - Teams: added support for the Participant Meeting API, and other general improvements.
 - Skills: can now be run and tested locally in the Emulator without an app ID and password, improved support for skills in adaptive dialogs.
 - Orchestrator (preview): a Language Understanding technology for routing incoming user utterances to an appropriate skill or to subsequent language processing service such as LUIS or QnA Maker.